First Federal Bank&Trust

 Sheridan, Wyoming · FDIC Cert #29537

-First Federal Bank&Trust is an FDIC-insured bank (Certificate #29537) with $614M in total assets and $541M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Federal Bank&Trust, an FDIC-insured bank (Certificate #29537) with $614M in total assets and $541M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Sheridan, Wyoming, the bank maintains a Tier 1 capital ratio of 13.11% (Well-Capitalized) and a nonperforming loan ratio of 2.42%.
-BankHealthData assigns a composite Health Grade of C (57/100).
+BankHealthData assigns a composite Health Grade of C (57/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Federal Bank&Trust (FDIC cert 29537) is a community bank — $614M in total assets, $541M in deposits, serving the Sheridan, Wyoming area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.